 Gather ideas on how to repurpose your wedding dress after your "I dos."

-Those who deem wedding dresses as too expensive often site the fact that you presumably only wear the gown for one day, possibly even just a handful of hours.
+Those who deem wedding dresses as too expensive often cite the fact that you presumably only wear the gown for one day, possibly even just a handful of hours.
 That’s because traditionally women will have their gown cleaned and preserved, where, generally, the dresses then stay in storage.
-Sure, there’s always the thought that their hypothetical future daughter or even granddaughter might wear it, but how often does that thought actually come to fruition?
+Sure, there’s always the thought that their hypothetical future daughter or even granddaughter might wear it, but how often does that actually come to fruition?